nervosnetwork/rfcs/rfcs/0009-vm-syscalls/0009-vm-syscalls.md

 * `unlock` scripts in all inputs
 * `data` part in all outputs
-* `contract` scripts in all outputs
+* `type` scripts in all outputs

-It then takes the modified transaction and serializes it into the FlatBuffers format.
+It then takes the modified transaction and serializes it into the CKB Encoding [1] format.
 Then the serialized result is fed into VM via the steps below.
 For ease of reference, we refer the serialized result as `data`, and the length of `data` as `data_length`.

 1. A memory read operation is executed to read the value in `len` pointer from VM memory space, we call the read result `size` here.
 2. `full_size` is calculated as `data_length - offset`.